hack-technicolor/hack-technicolor/docs/Upgrade.md

 It is **not recommended** to keep custom changes to files and configs if you are either downgrading or moving to a firmware of a different brand.

-If you are just upgrading to a newer firmware of the same brand you can try the easy (*not the **safest***) way by skipping skipping over to [Flashing firmware](#flashing-firmware).
+If you are just upgrading to a newer firmware of the same brand you can try the easy (*not the **safest***) way by skipping over to [Flashing firmware](#flashing-firmware).

-Make a full backup of your booted bank configuration:
+Make a full backup of your old firmware overlay:

 ```bash
 tar -C /overlay -cz -f /tmp/backup-$(date -I).tar.gz $(cat /proc/banktable/booted)
 ```

 Move the backup to your PC by SCP or USB drive.
 Make sure you can open the backup archive and keep it in a safe place.
+Please note, importing back this full backup on the new firmware is dangerous.
+This will come handy in future whenever you go back to the old firmware, or if you want to check how the old firmware was configured.

 Run the command below to completely reset the overlay for your currently booted bank: